A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Godard brilliantly slaps you in the face with the idea that the consumer society is like a never ending car wreck where your basically eaten away.

-That's the world we became, and that's the world we've moved further within.
-An excellent portrait of man's goal to conquer nature which in turn is leading to ruin.
+That's the world the earth became, and that's the world it's moved further within.
+An excellent portrait of man's goal to conquer nature.